-Key Stage 3 RS students are regularly assessed through their class work books, landmark assessments and regular assessed homework.
-GCSE Students complete an interim and landmark assessment every half term as well as regular homework.
+RS students are regularly assessed through their class work, mini and end of topic assessments, contributions to discussion and homework.
 Students are given feedback on their work based on both of these assessments and complete improvement prompts based on these, ensuring that they know how to improve their work.

-The department runs a Philosophy Club every week for Key Stage 5 pupils where philosophical questions are debated.
-The ‘Big Ideas’ Club also runs every week for Key Stage 3 pupils when they are invited to investigate, discuss and debate philosophical ideas.
+The department runs a Philosophy Club every week for students in each Key Stage where philosophical questions are debated.